-- Wash hands before and after handling the tube - You must check your child's tube is in the right place before administering anything down the tube, after initial placement, after a coughing fit or vomiting, or at least once daily.
-Confirm the correct position of the tube by taking the following steps: - Measure pH of the gastric aspirate see section 'How do I measure the pH of gastric aspirate' for further instructions - Check the length of external tube remains identical to that recorded when your child's tube was placed - Check the external fixation tapes/plasters have not worked loose or moved - Consider any symptoms your child may have that might suggest the tube may have moved, e.g. vomiting, retching, coughing spasms, and breathing difficulties - Where enteral nutrition/medication or water has already passed through the tube, wait at least one hour without further feeding before pH testing the gastric aspirate - Never administer anything down the tube and do not start enteral feeding before confirmation of correct tube position - Flush the tube as per training provided by the Nutricia Homeward Nurse using a 60ml enteral syringe with water (type and volume as recommended by the managing healthcare professional) to prevent the tube from blocking - Water should be administered before and after enteral nutrition/medication delivery or every 4-6 hours if enteral feeding is not in progress (except during the night) or as recommended by the managing healthcare professional - Care of the nose: fixation tape should be changed at least weekly, but more frequently if it loosens or becomes dirty.
+- Wash hands before and after handling the tube - You must check your tube is in the right place before administering anything down the tube, after initial placement, after a coughing fit or vomiting, or at least once daily - Confirm the correct position of the tube by taking the following steps: - Measure pH of the gastric aspirate see section 'How do I measure the pH of gastric aspirate' for further instructions - Check the length of external tube remains identical to that recorded when your tube was placed - Check the external fixation tapes/plasters have not worked loose or moved - Consider any symptoms you have that might suggest the tube may have moved, e.g. vomiting, retching, coughing spasms, and breathing difficulties - Where enteral nutrition or medication has already passed through the tube, wait at least one hour without further feeding before pH testing the gastric aspirate - Never administer anything down the tube and do not start feeding before confirmation of correct tube position - Flush the tube as per training provided by Nutricia Homeward Enteral Nurse Specialist, using a 60ml enteral syringe with water (type and volume as recommended by the managing healthcare professional) to prevent the tube from blocking - Water should be administered before and after delivery of enteral nutrition or medication or every 4-6 hours if feeding is not in progress (except during the night) or as recommended by a healthcare professional - Care of the nose: fixation tape should be changed at least weekly, but more frequently if it loosens or becomes dirty.
 When changing the tape, clean skin thoroughly and try to alter the position of the tape from where it was last fixed.
-If skin or the nostril becomes sore or red contact a healthcare professional for further advice.
+If skin or the nostril becomes sore or red contact the managing healthcare professional for further advice.
 Avoid the use of creams or powders as they can damage the tube - Check that the tube cm mark at the nostril remains the same as when the tube was placed - The tube should be replaced by a healthcare professional following manufacturers guidelines - Check the nasogastric tube regularly to ensure it remains intact and that the tube is not kinked or blocked and remains securely fixed to the face.